 If you are wondering how to approach this issue when the pandemic dust settles, know that there are a few options at your disposal:

 - You can send Verizon a letter

 - You can visit them in-person

 - You can consult with a consumer rights advisor

 Calling Verizon’s customer service might sound pretty straightforward to you, but more often than not, you will have to deal with painfully long phone queues.
 That is if you are not using DoNotPay.
 Our app packs a powerful feature that can help you jump the phone queues within seconds!

 Even though we can help you jump over phone queues, letting us write a demand letter on your behalf is still the safest and most reliable way of getting a waiver on late fees.
-Our robot lawyer will skillfully write a waiver request letter within minutes.
+Our AI Consumer Champion will skillfully write a waiver request letter within minutes.
 We will make sure that the letter informs your provider of your financial hardships, and secure you a favorable outcome.

 The whole process might take up to 48 hours, but we usually get the job done faster.
 Unfortunately, we have no power over Verizon’s customer service response times.

 We know what you are thinking.
 You have been using Verizon FiOS for a few years now, and you think that you should be getting a better deal for being a loyal customer.
 Not only that, but some of your friends and family members have gotten better deals from other providers, and you are expecting Verizon to match it.

 Though negotiating with Verizon is not an easy feat, it can be done, and we strongly suggest that you give it a shot!
 To secure the best possible outcome, give the following steps a shot: